 - Patient focus: evidence that patient/service user need was central to the work

 - Collaboration: evidence of the involvement of other professionals, services and/or patients in the project

 - Clinical effectiveness: data demonstrating how this initiative drives clinical enhancements

 - Leadership: evidence of entrants championing their innovation in their organisation or more widely

 - Adaptability: ideas that could be adapted for use elsewhere in entrants’ organisations or other organisations

 - Sustainability: initiatives that can be embedded within organisations to operate without the input of the people who developed them

-If you are shortlisted for this award, you will be invited to attend our offices in London to present to the judges with one or two of your team members.
-Please ensure you are available on Wednesday 9 September to present to the judges.
+If you are shortlisted for this award, and with coronavirus conditions permitting, you will be invited to attend our Covid-19 secure offices to present to the judges on Thursday 9 September 2021.
+The shortlist will be informed if there are any changes to the final judging process.